-Below is a complete A to Z article on child custody in Nevada.
+Below is a complete A to Z article on child custody laws in Nevada.
 This article is helpful whether going through a divorce with children, or experiencing non-married custody issues.
 The article will provide you a solid start to understanding the laws, rules and attitudes of the family courts.
 Don’t have time to read the entire article, we understand.
 Then use the quick links to skip to a section, or schedule a consult one of our child custody lawyers.

 - Jurisdiction – When does a court have the right to make rulings?